3 more COVID cases linked to American's bar crawl in Bavaria

 German authorities in the Alpine town of Garmisch-Partenkirchen say they've recorded three more cases of COVID-19 infection in people who frequented bars visited by a 26-year-old American woman suspected of flouting quarantine rules

-BERLIN -- Authorities in southern Germany said Tuesday they have recorded three more cases of COVID-19 in people who frequented bars visited by a 26-year-old American woman suspected of flouting quarantine rules in the Alpine resort town of Garmisch-Partenkirchen.
+BERLIN -- Authorities in southern Germany have recorded three more COVID-19 infections in people who frequented bars visited by a 26-year-old American woman suspected of flouting quarantine rules in the Alpine resort of Garmisch-Partenkirchen.

-The latest cases take the total number of recent infections there to 59, including 25 staff at a hotel resort that caters to U.S. military personnel and at which the woman worked.
+The latest cases take the total number of recent infections in the town to 59, including 25 staff at a hotel resort where the woman worked that caters to U.S. military personnel.

-Anton Speer, who heads the county administration, told reporters that authorities are still waiting for the results of about 300 tests conducted on Monday and it was too soon to give the “all-clear.”
-The three new cases emerged from 740 tests conducted over the weekend.
+Anton Speer, who heads the county administration, told reporters Tuesday that authorities are still waiting for the results of about 300 tests conducted Monday and it was too soon to give the “all-clear.”
+The three new infections emerged from 740 tests conducted over the weekend.

-Soeder said Monday that "such recklessness must have consequences” and suggested the woman, who hasn't been named, could receive a stiff fine.
+Soeder said "such recklessness must have consequences” and suggested the woman, who hasn't been named, could receive a stiff fine.

-Andrea Mayer, a spokeswoman for prosecutors in Munich, said Tuesday that her office had opened a preliminary investigation into the woman on suspicion of causing bodily harm but that it was too early to give any details.
+Andrea Mayer, a spokeswoman for prosecutors in Munich, said Tuesday that her office had opened a preliminary investigation into the woman on suspicion of causing bodily harm.

 “The investigation is ongoing,” she told The Associated Press.